Getting Started with the SDK

 Configurations

 It is necessary to configure the SDK so that it understands the execution flow and the specific parameters of each module.
-The initialization process is divided into 2 parts: global configuration and module-specific configuration.
+The initialization process is divided into two parts: global configuration and module-specific configuration.

 Global configuration